 - Avoid touching the surface of pages with writing or painted or gold leaf illustrations.
 Especially on vellum, ink can chip or be rubbed off

-- Turn pages only at their outer edges.
+- Turn pages slowly and carefully from their outer edges.

 Handling archival materials

 - Archival materials housed in boxes and folders should be kept in the order received.
 Please remove one file at a time and refer to the numbering on the file to return it to the correct order in the box.
 Items in each file should also be kept in order and should not be removed from the file.
 Patrons should remove the entire file from an archival box, rather than trying to remove just the item of interest.

 - When reviewing files, please them keep flat on the surface of the table.
 Avoid holding or thumbing pages while you are reading, and turn only one page at a time.

 - Do not rest anything on top of files.
 Special weights (snake weights) are available at the circulation desk to hold papers open safely and securely.